In addition to our variety of other services available, Integrative Health & Rehabilitation provides Denver laser therapy for pain.

 - Plantar fasciitis

-Laser therapy can reduce swelling, strengthen joints, and improve the health of ligaments, tendons, and muscles.
+For example, laser therapy in Denver can reduce swelling, strengthen joints, and improve the health of ligaments, tendons, and muscles.

 The Science Behind Denver Laser Therapy for Pain

-Research of over 4,000 studies has shown that the light energy absorbed by the cells through LLLT stimulates the mitochondria to increase the production of adenosine triphosphate (ATP).
+Over 4,000 research studies show that the light energy absorbed by the cells through LLLT stimulates the mitochondria to increase the production of adenosine triphosphate (ATP).
 ATP is the primary source of energy for our cells.
-This increase in energy production improves the function of any cell, speeding up the healing process of injured or damaged tissue.
+Increasing energy production in cells improves the function of any cell, speeding up the healing process of injured or damaged tissue.

 Is Denver Laser Therapy for Pain Safe?

-The use of cold laser therapy is becoming increasingly popular in both traditional medical practice and as an adjunct or alternative solution.
+The proof of cold laser therapy’s benefits is its increasingly popularity in both all types of healthcare.
 The United States Food and Drug Administration (FDA) has approved laser therapy for many conditions, including neck and shoulder pain, low back pain, plantar fasciitis, and much more.

 Cold laser therapy is safe when performed on eligible conditions by a doctor or qualified practitioner.
 Non-invasive and painless, it does not cause any swelling or irritation.
 No medication or additional preparation is needed to benefit from this procedure.
 Still, it is commonly used with other forms of treatment to address many types of injuries and conditions.